 Description

-Stables and Carriageway Entrance Building at the Former LGOC Pitfield Street Depot, 1895.
-The adjacent east range, originally a covered yard for the LGOC, is excluded from the listing.
+The stables and carriageway entrance building at the former London General Omnibus Company (LGOC) Pitfield Street Depot were constructed in 1895.
+The adjacent east range, originally a covered yard for the LGOC, is not included in this listing.

-EXTERIOR: the position of the building between the backs of the two terraces of houses means that the external walls are not generally visible.
-The west gable however, is exposed, and illustrates the form of the stable: the double-pitch roof indicates the aisles which stand beneath the lower pitch, and the first-floor stable is beneath the upper pitch, lit by a ridge lantern running its length.
-The east gable, originally overlooking the covered yard, and visible from Pitfield Street, has four blind windows with projecting sills.
+The west gable, which is visible, demonstrates the stable’s form; the double-pitch roof reflects the aisles beneath the lower pitch, and a first-floor stable is situated under the upper pitch, lit by a ridge lantern running along its length.
+The east gable, originally overlooking the covered yard and visible from Pitfield Street, features four blind windows with projecting sills.

-The carriageway entrance is at 66A Buttesland Street; it is a wide, three-centred arch in gauged brick, and the sides are lined in blue engineering brick with curb stones at the base, to withstand collisions.
-There are timber plank double doors with iron straps enclosing the forecourt.
-Above the archway are three floors of accommodation; the first and second floors each have two windows with segmental arched heads, and the third floor has an oeil de boeuf in the shallow gable.
+The carriageway entrance at 66A Buttesland Street is a wide, three-centred arch constructed using gauged brick, with sides lined in blue engineering brick and curb stones at the base to protect against impacts.
+Timber plank double doors with iron straps enclose the forecourt.
+Above the archway are three floors of accommodation; the first and second floors have two windows each with segmental arched heads, and the third floor has a circular oeil de boeuf window in the shallow gable.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.